- How to choose the correct output format and bit rate?

 DVD Rendering produces files that are compatible with DVD authoring software.
 MPEG2 files created from file rendering profiles are less likely to be compatible with DVD software.
 For quality settings see Variable Bit Rate and Constant Bit Rate.
 For DVD VBR lower setting number means better quality.

 Note that this option does not create a DVD file system.
-It merely creates DVD compatible MPEG2 files that can be used by DVD authoring software.
-If you check the DVD Wizard will open and you can use this to create a DVD file system (in .ISO format).
-The DVD Wizard is also available from the File Menu.check box then the
+It merely creates DVD-compatible MPEG2 files that can be used by DVD authoring software.
+If you check the DVD Wizard will open and you can use it to create a DVD file system (in .ISO format).
+The DVD Wizard is also available from the File Menu.check box, then the